PanagiwtisR/5G_SDN_VANET/README.md

  Copy- Paste the files in the directory /mininet-wifi/examples and run them in terminal

+ Also the wifi.py script must be copied in the Ryu example folder .

 We are testing the advantages for V2X in delay ,bandwidth and QoS .